sesky4/psh/README.md

 ## How to use

-1.write your own pconfig file in ~/.ssh/pconfig
+1.write your own pconfig file in ~/.ssh/pconfig(example ./pconfig in repo)

 2.copy "psh" executable to $PATH